stephenajulu/ajulu3/content/pages/about.md

 - Twitter: @stephenajulu
 - GitHub: @stephenajulu
 - More ways to find me online: https://stephenajulu.com/links

-> "Write about what fascinates you.
-You don't need to be an expert.
-Curiosity leads to expertise."
-James Clear, Author of Atomic Habits

 #### Interested in a chat?
 [Let's chat](mailto:ajulu.b22uf@aleeas.com)